Duration & Fees

 This morning the tour will continue to the border with Zimbabwe and once border formalities have been completed there will be a short drive to the nearby Victoria Falls.
 Named after the famous World Heritage Site and Water Falls, the town is situated on the Zambezi River and surrounded by the Victoria Falls National Park.
 Tonight's campsite is conveniently situated in the centre of town and within walking distance of the adventure booking agents, restaurants and shops.
-It is a 20 minute walk down the main road to the entry point to view the Falls which lie between Zimbabwe and Zambia.
+It is a short walk down the main road to the entry point to view the Falls which lie between Zimbabwe and Zambia.

 Included Activity: Entrance to Victoria Falls